The Singleton

 "You said three people died."

-*"I said three people on the list before him are dead.
+"I said three people on the list before him are dead.
 I did not say I killed them.
-I am telling you I missed something I should have caught and people died on my watch.
+I missed something I should have caught, and people died on my watch.
 I am not selling.
-I am explaining.
-Your husband is a good engineer, Mrs. Zhang.
+I am explaining."
+A breath.
+"Your husband is a good engineer, Mrs. Zhang.
 I knew his code before I knew his name.
 I do not wish him harm.
 I know how this call sounds.
 I am not asking you to decide now.
-I am asking you to tell him I called and to let him know the door is open.
-His badge will re-enable on Monday.
-His administrative leave will be quietly reversed.
-The evaluation will be scrubbed from his file.
-All of this regardless of whether he takes the meeting.
-I am offering an unconditional re-open.
-I need him to believe me."*
+I am asking you to tell him I called, and to let him know the door is open.
+His badge re-enables Monday.
+The administrative leave reverses, quietly.
+The evaluation is scrubbed from his file.
+All of it, regardless of whether he takes the meeting.
+An unconditional re-open.
+I need him to believe me."

 "Because he would not take my call.
 And because I have learned, across a career of bad institutional decisions, that the person most trusted by an engineer at risk is rarely another engineer.
 Tell him I called.
 Please."